John Player Formula 2 Championship Race

 - McLaren M21 [M21-72-01] (Jody Scheckter): New for Jody Scheckter to race in the 1972 F2 series as a works Bruce McLaren Motor Racing entry (won at Crystal Palace in May).
 Sold to Yves Martin (Rennes, France) and used in French hillclimbs during 1973 and 1974.
 Crashed heavily at Montgueux in September 1974.
 Rebuilt during 1975 with new bodywork and entered for Gilles Péquegnot as the Guépard in the last few months of the 1975 season.
 Sold to Didier Bonnet (Besançon, France) for 1976, and fitted with a 1600cc engine.
 The later history of this car is unknown.
 Note that the three cars restored in the 1990s are all believed to be Trojan-built cars, and none are the ex-Scheckter car.

 - March 722 (Jean-Pierre Jabouille): New to the ELF Coombs Racing team for 1972, and raced in F2 by Jean-Pierre Jabouille and François Cevert.
 Sold to Roy Courtney (Lisburn, County Antrim, Northern Ireland) for 1973 and fitted with a 1600cc Cosworth BDA, but only seen rarely in Irish racing.
 To Tony Martin (Dun Laoire, County Dublin, Ireland) for 1974, and raced in Irish Formula Atlantic until crashed heavily at Mondello Park in August.
-Then sold via AW 'Monkey' Brown to Mike Gue by 1976, then to Lew Wright some time around 1978, and then to Peter Denty in 1984.
+According to Eddie Fitzgerald, the car went to Austin Kinsella (Blessington, County Wicklow) for another couple of seasons of Atlantic, and was then sold to Cyril Lynch (Terenure, Dublin) who used it mainly in hillclimbs from 1978 to 1979.
+While Lynch owned it, it was also raced by Vivien Candy at Mondello Park in 1979.
+It left Ireland when sold via AW 'Monkey' Brown to Mike Gue, then to Lew Wright, and then to Peter Denty (Thetford, Norfolk) by 1984.
 Denty sold it via Ted Walker to Mike Jones, who ran it in Sprints in the north of England in the early 1990s.
 Jones died in 2004, and the car was sold by his Estate to Todd Willing (Melbourne, Australia) in 2006.

 - Brabham BT36 (John Wingfield): New to John Wingfield (London NW11) in September 1971 and raced in libre with a 1.7-litre Felday BDA.
 Raced in F2 in 1972 with Felday's 1973cc BDA and then converted to F/Atlantic specification for one race at the end of the season.
 Sold to Iain McLaren (Broxburn, Scotland) for 1973, fitted with a 1.8-litre Alan Smith Cosworth FVC and used for hillclimbs and libre.
 Advertised by MRE (Bourne End, Buckingham) in October/November 1973, who had a 1930cc Racing Services BDA in stock at the same time.
 Sold to Chris Choat and John Hardesty for 1974 and used in libre with a 2-litre Racing Services BDA.
 Retained for 1975 until sold in the summer to Nick Overall, still with the same RS BDA.
 To Mike Gue for 1976.
 Then to Ian Henderson who has retained the car.